 - Whether or not you are happy for labor to be started or sped up by breaking the amniotic sac [Risk info here].

-- Whether or not you are happy for labor to be started or sped up with the paid of syntoconin/pitocin [Risk info here].
+- Whether or not you are happy for labor to be started or sped up with the help of syntoconin/pitocin [Risk info here].

 - Whether you’d like to refuse induction outside important medical reasons [More info on your rights, here]